October 7, 2011: Two days after the death of Steve Jobs, Apple opens preorders for its next-gen iPhone 4s.

 In this case, that feature was Siri.
 The chatty virtual helper marked the culmination of a long-term dream for Apple.

 Impressively, the company predicted the arrival of a Siri-like AI assistant as far back as the 1980s.
 (In fact, the company nailed the date to within a month.)

-As far as improvements went, the iPhone 4s dealt with the previous year’s “Antennagate” incident by improving on the dual-antenna design encapsulated in the stainless steel band.
-This tweak eliminated dropped calls users experienced if they “held it wrong.”
+As far as improvements went, the iPhone 4s dealt with the previous year’s “Antennagate” controversy by improving on the dual-antenna design encapsulated in the stainless steel band.
+This tweak eliminated dropped calls that iPhone 4 users experienced if they “held it wrong.”

-This wasn’t an iPhone that totally blew my mind (as did the original iPhone and the iPhone 4).
+On balance, the iPhone 4s did not totally blow my mind (as the original iPhone and the iPhone 4 did).
 Still, I certainly look back fondly on the iPhone 4s.